marckean/hdradio/index.md

 # eJukebox

-I have listed [eJukebox](https://ejukebox.com.au) here as the sponsor of this website. [eJukebox](https://ejukebox.com.au) is a leader of impressive sounding radio streams and really set the standard for good quality online radio.
-It's hard to beat the sound quality of these two eJukebox streams.
+I am proud to present [eJukebox](https://ejukebox.com.au) as the esteemed sponsor of this website.
+Renowned as a pioneer in the realm of remarkable sounding radio streams, [eJukebox](https://ejukebox.com.au) has undeniably set the gold standard for exceptional online radio experiences.
+Prepare to be astounded, for their unparalleled sound quality is truly unrivaled.

-Both are 128Kbps MP3 streams.
-To compare to the rest.
+Within their illustrious repertoire, two extraordinary eJukebox streams reign supreme, both boasting a sublime 128Kbps MP3 audio format.
+In comparison to other radio stations, these streams effortlessly surpass the competition, offering an auditory feast that is simply unparalleled.

 <p align="center">
 <img style="vertical-align:left;margin:5px 0px 5px 0px" width="450" src="/assets/img/hire-dance1.jpg">